-Arts 🗗 (Humanities and social science) 48
+Arts 🖸 (Humanities and social science) 48

 Humanities C[] > Social science C[] 9 9

-Science 🗹 6
+Science 🗗 6

 Residency requirement.
-A minimum of 30 credits must be obtained through Athabasca University.
-30
+A minimum of 30 credits must be obtained through 30

+Athabasca University.

-Graduation with Distinction or Great Distinction.
-At least 24 credits must be obtained through Athabasca University in order to be considered.
-24
+through Athabasca University in order to be considered.

+Maximum credits allowed

 In any one discipline 45

 Applied studies 🗗 12

 At the preparatory level 0

 At junior level in any one discipline 12

-Maximum Prior Learning Assessment and Recognition (PLAR ☑) credits A maximum of 39 PLAR credits is allowed if you declare a Labour Studies major.
-9
+Maximum Prior Learning Assessment and Recognition (PLAR 9

 Major (compulsory)

-Minimum senior (300 or 400) level credits in major (including 12 credits at the 400 level) 30
+Minimum senior (300 or 400) level credits in major (including 12 credits at the 400 30

-Updated June 22, 2023 by Office of the Registrar (calendar@athabascau.ca)
+Updated November 08, 2023 by Office of the Registrar (calendar@athabascau.ca)